 - Hydrocodone (Vicodin)

-With proper medical oversight and guidance, an individual using these medications faces a reduced risk of use compared to someone self-medicating.
+With proper medical oversight and guidance, an individual using these medications faces a reduced risk of abuse compared to someone self-medicating.

 Knowing the dose and frequency of medications can help loved ones spot the first signs of drug misuse.
 It’s important to realize that patients who are tolerant and dependent on medications aren’t necessarily abusing their drugs.
 Prescribed use can cause these conditions.
 When these states are accompanied by compulsive behaviors of drug-seeking and using, there’s cause for concern.

-Loved ones should be aware of the following signs of drug misuse and use:
+Loved ones should be aware of the following signs of drug misuse and abuse:

 - Taking a medication more frequently or at a higher dose than prescribed